Kansas City Bomber

-Kansas City Bomber is a 1972 American sports drama film released by Metro-Goldwyn-Mayer, directed by Jerrold Freedman and starring Raquel Welch, Kevin McCarthy and Jodie Foster in her second appearance in a feature film.
+Kansas City Bomber is a 1972 American sports drama film released by Metro-Goldwyn-Mayer, directed by Jerrold Freedman and starring Raquel Welch, Kevin McCarthy and an eight year old Jodie Foster in her second feature film appearance.

 Plot

 The film is an inside look at the world of Roller Games, then a popular league sport-entertainment, a more theatrical version of roller derby.

-The story focuses on K.C.
-Carr, who has just left her former team in Kansas City, Missouri, to start her life as a single mother over again in Portland, Oregon, with a team called the Portland Loggers.
+K.C.
+Carr, who has just left her former team in Kansas City, Missouri, starts her life as a single mother over again in Portland, Oregon with a team called the Portland Loggers.
 Loggers' owner Burt Henry is clearly interested in her, and he and K.C. date.
 Henry has a rather ruthless side to him: he trades away K.C.'s best friend and roommate on the team Lovey, and when he sees that star male skater "Horrible" Hank Hopkins is interested in her, he manipulates the audience into booing Hopkins, causing him to go crazy and lose his job.
 Henry's endgame is to set up a match race between K.C. and her teammate and rival Jackie Burdette, with K.C. deliberately losing so that she can join Henry at a new team he's setting up in Chicago.
 However, K.C. no longer trusts Henry (or his promises to let her bring her children along, a son and daughter) and wins the match race.